 Employees must be Internet certified and E-mail certified by the District Director of Technology/Chief Information Officer to attain access to these network utilities.

 Employees shall have an acceptable password on file with District Director of Technology/Chief Information Officer.
-Passwords must meet the following requirements:

-Must be 8 or more characters in length with no dictionary or foreign words (forwards or backwards)

-Must include upper case -AND- lower case letters

-Must include at least 2 numbers

-Must include at least one special character such as: ! # $ % &

-Must have at least 3 different characters than previous passwords (when applicable)

-Must update password annually (once per year)

-Information and examples can be found in the Password Practices Guide located in the Technology Public Folders.

-CURRICULUM AND INSTRUCTION BB08.2323 AP.1
+CURRICULUM AND INSTRUCTION BO08.2323 AP.1